 Fact 2: Carpenter Ants Can Be A Double Threat

-While many species of ants can get into your pantry foods, they don't damage the wood of your home.
+While many species of ants in South Bend can get into your pantry foods, they don't damage the wood of your home.
 Carpenter ants do both.
 If they find a particularly plentiful and accessible food source, they can grow their nest quickly.

 Fact 3: Carpenter Ants Aren't As Sneaky As Termites